 Dennis presented some necessary corrections to our cash management policy.
 Changes moved by Dennis and seconded by Jessica, approved.

-Dennis presented a proposal for a Bookkeeper, including separating Treasurer duties from Bookkeeping and hiring a bookkeeper.
-City rules allow us to pay a board member; proposing that Dennis be the bookkeeper for 7-10 hours month.
+Dennis presented a proposal for a Bookkeeper, including separating Treasurer duties from Bookkeeping.
+Consultation with NCR confirmed that it is permitted to pay Board members for professional services if they are well-defined, separate from Board duties,and of financial or other benefit to the organization; proposing that Dennis be contracted for bookkeeping services for 7-10 hours month.
 He would remain as volunteer treasurer with responsibilities at about 10 hours a month.
-Approved hiring a bookkeeper, moved by Barry second by Jay.
-Refer to officers to work out the details.
+Motion by Barry Schade to contract with Dennis for bookkeeping services with referral to officers to work out the details.
+Approved.

 Recommended that we buy a screen and donate it to the church for use during our summer meetings.
 Approved up to $250 for a screen.
 Dennis moved, Brian seconded.
 Dennis will work with the church on details.